 To recap, though, the bottom line is that you can’t elevate human experiences without engendering trust.

 What’s the role of cyber in all that?
 How does cyber drive transparency and contribute to overall trust?

-Emily Mossburg: You can’t have trust without a strong cyber program.
-Cyber focuses on governance, the implementation of regulatory and legal standards, and the protection and security of assets.
+Emily Mossburg: You can’t have trust without a strong cyber programme.
+Cyber focusses on governance, the implementation of regulatory and legal standards, and the protection and security of assets.
 Of course, when you’re talking about gaining trust, the asset you need to protect is often an individual’s data.

-So to really have the trust components that Ashley talked about, organizations have to understand the data lifecycle.
-That is, you need visibility into how you’re going to collect data, store it, retain it, use it, and even destroy it, and all the associated data flows.
-Then, organizations also need to share with individuals intentions for how their data will be used and how it will be protected – so consumers and employees feel their information is safe.
+So to really have the trust components that Ashley talked about, organisations have to understand the data lifecycle.
+That is, you need visibility into how you’re going to collect data, store it, retain it, use it and even destroy it, and all the associated data flows.
+Then, organisations also need to share with individuals intentions for how their data will be used and how it will be protected – so consumers and employees feel their information is safe.
 Cyber is at the core of driving that transparency and trust.